 - ‘controller’ leadership responding to the ‘operational culture’, instituting a taylorism applied to the way management is itself organised;

 - ‘therapist’ leadership responding to the resultant professional culture, in which the central concern becomes the ways individuals are able to take up their roles within the business model; and

 - ‘messiah’ leadership responding to the ‘positional’ cultures that emerge from sustaining the competitive advantage of business models with respect to their market positioning, the point being that to transform and realign these cultures to new definitions of ‘market’ is ultimately a center-driven choice.

 Of course the only reason for an enterprise to increase the differentiation of its behavior is on order to maintain congruence with its environment.
 Thus while Simon approaches the discourses in terms of their progressive emergence in society, the above relates them to the particular way identities are invested in the enterprise .

-Later versions of the ceilings includes another row at the top for the domain of relevance (see with what is the enterprise identified).
+Later versions of the ceilings includes another row at the top for the domain of relevance (see why is a stratification not a universal hierarchy).
 Whether or not this level is open to questioning or not depends on whether the good of the enterprise is put before or after the good of the client.
 This is the distinction between ‘guild ethics’ (the good of the enterprise comes first) and ‘professional ethics’ (the good of the client comes first) respectively.
 See, for example, Kenneth Pope’s address: The Code Not Taken: The Path From Guild Ethics to Torture and Our Continuing Choices